joelouthan/Theologicus/src/ruth/ruth1-1-7.md

 While it is true that the authors in the OT could not have seen the revealed Christ for he was not revealed as the Messiah yet, you best be sure when Moses wrote Genesis 3:15, he knew and believe the gospel of God.
 For Christ said:

->John 8:56 (CSB) Your father Abraham rejoiced to see my day; he saw it and was glad.”
+>John 8:56 Your father Abraham rejoiced to see my day; he saw it and was glad.”

 And same goes for the author of Ruth.
 "Hmm, I already see how in the revealed Messiah that God has grafted in the Gentiles into the family of God.
 And of course, we are not born of the natural seed of Abraham but the spiritual seed that in the revealed Messiah."
 Of course the authors of the Old Testament could not see it.